Call Button

 Migraine Headache

 Migraine headaches are the 6th most common health condition in the world.
-They are characterised by a moderate to severe, unilateral headache.
-As well as the headache, it is common for sufferers to experience symptoms like; nausea, vomiting, sensitivity to light, sound and smell, dizziness and aura.
-The severity of the pain and symptoms makes Migraine headache one of the most debilitating health conditions, accounting for thousands of days off work each year in Australia.
+A migraine attack typically involves severe headache accompanied by symptoms like; nausea, vomiting, sensitivity to light, sound and smell, dizziness and aura.
+The severity of the migraine headache pain and symptoms makes migraine one of the most debilitating health conditions, accounting for thousands of days off work each year in Australia.

-Migraines were initially though to be a caused by changes to the vascular symptom in the brain, however modern research suggests that this isn’t the case.
-Traditionally, doctors have used triptan medication to treat the symptoms of migraine headache, with mixed results.
-This may because these medications don’t target the true cause of your symptoms.
+Migraines were initially thought to be caused by changes to the vascular system in the brain, however modern research suggests that this isn’t the case.
+Traditionally, doctors have used triptan medication for managing migraine attacks and their symptoms, however with mixed results.
+This may be because these medications don’t target the true cause of your symptoms.
+Furthermore, heavily relying on medications as acute or preventive treatments can sometimes worsen migraine symptoms or result in a medication overuse headache.

-We only treat those headache and migraine sufferers who have gone through our unique assessment procedure, and who we determine is suitable for treatment – approximately 85-90% of those we assess.
-This approach ascertains a high likelihood of success.
-Utilising our unique Prevent Headaches4Life Plan, we assess, diagnose and develop a specific treatment plan for your specific migraine condition.
+We only treat those headache and migraine sufferers who have gone through our unique assessment procedure, and who we determine is suitable for the techniques we use to treat migraines – approximately 85-90% of those we assess.
+This migraine management approach ascertains a higher likelihood of success than several other types of migraine treatment Australia-wide.
+Utilising our unique Prevent Headaches4Life Plan, we assess, diagnose and develop a specific treatment plan for your specific severe headache or migraine condition.
+In doing so we make a considerable effort to educate you on which elements of daily life may trigger migraines, as well as what you can do to prevent migraines from occurring.

 Tools for managing migraines.